-- 2.5 I can confirm that AGRS has conformed to Public Sector Internal Audit Standards during 2017/18.
+- 2.5 I can confirm that AGRS has conformed to Public Sector Internal Audit Standards during 2019/20.
 A quality assurance and improvement programme is in place including internal review of work, annual assessment against professional standards, quarterly progress and performance reporting to the Audit Committee.
-In addition, an external review was carried out during 2017/18 which concluded that AGRS conforms to the requirements of Public Sector Internal Audit Standards and found evidence that the internal audit service provided by AGRS makes a positive contribution to the continuous improvement of governance, risk management and internal control in arc21. - 2.6 Service performance indicators for 2017/18 have been met.
-More detail on performance indicators has been provided to the Audit Committee.
+In addition, an external review was carried out during 2017/18 which concluded AGRS conforms to the requirements of the Public Sector Internal Audit Standards and found evidence that the internal audit service provided by AGRS makes a positive contribution to the continuous improvement of governance, risk management and internal control in arc21. - 2.6 Service performance indicators for 2019/20 have been met.
+More detail on performance indicators has been provided in a report to the Audit Committee.